aiven/devportal/docs/products/kafka/kafka-connect/concepts/jdbc-source-modes.rst

 Incrementing mode
 -----------------

-Using the ``incrementing`` mode, the connector will query the table appending a `WHERE` condition based on a **incrementing column** to fetch the new rows.
-The incrementing mode requires the presence in the source table of a column containing an always growing number (like a series).
+Using the ``incrementing`` mode, the connector will query the table and append a `WHERE` condition based on an **incrementing column** in order to fetch new rows.
+The incrementing mode requires that a column containing an always growing number (like a series) is present in the source table.
 The incrementing column is used to check which rows have been added since last query.

 ..
 Note::